Archaeology short courses

 For more details contact Dr Scott Timpany.

-This course will appeal to those students who have studied archaeology, art history, fine art or related subjects at undergraduate level.
+It will appeal to those students who have studied archaeology, art history, fine art or related subjects at undergraduate level*.
+The course can also be used as an optional module for students studying Fine Art MA, Archaeological Studies MLitt or the Archaeological Practice MSc.

 For more information contact Dr Antonia Thomas.